Blunk-electronic/ET/doc/schematic_groups.rst

 Define a Group
 ^^^^^^^^^^^^^^

+	The easiest way to group objects is to type the verb noun sequence

+	|VNS| e g

+	then move the pointer to one corner of the area of interest, keep the left mouse button pressed, move to the other corner of the area and relase the button.

+	The same can be achieved using the cursor: Move it to the first corner, press space key, move to the second corner and press space key again.

+	A third way to define a group is the commandline.
 	This example command defines a group of objects that are on sheet 2 in the specified rectangular zone.
 	The zone has its lower-left corner at x/y 5/10,